What to make of these viral racist rants?

 "I think we have a certain percent of the population that is virulently racist, and that they will express that from time to time," he said.

-Glaser said the widespread condemnation of the videos is one positive outcome.
+Glaser, who is also a social psychologist, said the widespread condemnation of the videos is one positive outcome.

 And he said it is possible that there are higher rates of these incidents as evidenced by hate crime statistics.